CoolStarsCU/MDMreduction/README.md

 This repo was written and is maintained by the Cool Stars Columbia University (CSCU) group.

-Please contact Stephanie Douglas, Marcel Agüeros (marcel at astro.columbia.edu), or Alejandro Núñez (alejo.nunez at gmail.com) before making contributions to the repo.
+Please contact Stephanie Douglas (stephanietdouglas at gmail.com), Marcel Agüeros (marcel at astro.columbia.edu), or Alejandro Núñez (alejo.nunez at gmail.com) before making contributions to the repo.

 ### Who do I talk to? ###